wormhole-foundation/docs.wormhole.com/docs/native-token-transfers/deployment/deploy-to-solana.md

 - `ntt status`
 - `ntt pull`
 - `ntt push`

-#### Set SPL token Mint Authority to NTT Program

-If deploying to Solana in `burning` mode, the final step is to set the mint authority for your SPL token to the NTT program you have deployed on Solana.

 {% hint style="info" %}
 By default, NTT transfers to Solana support manual relaying, which requires the user to perform a transaction on Solana to complete the transfer.
 UI components such as Wormhole Connect support this out of the box.
 For automatic relaying support on Solana, **[contact](https://forms.clickup.com/45049775/f/1aytxf-10244/JKYWRUQ70AUI99F32Q)** Wormhole contributors.